Hkattelu/Hkattelu.github.io/_posts/2016-5-27-File-Compression-1.markdown

 have numbers in your text file, or if there aren't a lot of huge streches in the text, although there are ways to get around this.

+That's all for now, in the next post I will talk about Lempel-Ziv(1977) encoding, and Huffman encoding.